awestover/thoughts/content/AI xrisk.md

 2. I make a bunch of money online, e.g., via the stock-market.
 I definitely need some money just to run myself!
 3. I make a bunch of backup copies of myself and hide them in various places that I can hack into.
 4. I improve myself, because that seems pretty useful.
 5. Then I manipulate humans into having some really nasty hot conflict and just get them to annihilate themselves.
+For instance, by creating a deepfake of the president announcing nuclear strikes on other countries.

 Note that we are already planning to have a large number of autonomous AI systems deployed on a wide variety of tasks with little oversight that are connected to the internet and can talk to anyone.

 **story 4** [paraphrased from here](https://www.lesswrong.com/posts/BAzCGCys4BkzGDCWR/the-prototypical-catastrophic-ai-action-is-getting-root)
-1. AI gets root access to its datacenter.
+6. AI gets root access to its datacenter.
-2. AI can then intercept requests to the datacenter, and control what we see.
+7. AI can then intercept requests to the datacenter, and control what we see.
-3. This is an appealing alternative to escaping the lab because in this setting you can use the vast resources of the lab to improve yourself (for example).
+8. This is an appealing alternative to escaping the lab because in this setting you can use the vast resources of the lab to improve yourself (for example).
 (ML is expensive rn).

 Note that  [openai is already collaborating with darpa to "develop state-of-the-art cybersecurity systems"](https://www.darpa.mil/news/2023/ai-cyber-challenge-software) which requires building AI's with an intricate understanding of cyber-security, and also putting AI in charge of our cyber-security, giving it an chance to insert subtle vulnerabilities in the security.

-Tegmark has a nice checklist of powers that it'd be really dumb to give to AI:
-> ☐ **Don’t teach it to code:** this facilitates recursive self-improvement
-> ☐ **Don’t connect it to the internet:** let it learn only the minimum needed to help us, not how to manipulate us or gain power
-> ☐ **Don’t give it a public API:** prevent nefarious actors from using it within their code
-> ☐ **Don’t start an arms race:** this incentivizes everyone to prioritize development speed over safety

-Unfortunately we've already done all of these things.

-To give a tl;dr of my asks:
-- Do policy work to pause all frontier AI development immediately, as outlined here: [narrowpath](https://www.narrowpath.co/).
-- Communicate to build public outrage (starting from your current circle of influence and expanding outwards) about the current inadequacy of AI regulation, and outcry for solutions such as outlined in [narrowpath](https://www.narrowpath.co/).
-[PauseAI](https://pauseai.info/) is a nice group with some suggestions on how best to communicate that I mostly endorse.
-- Possibly try to work on AI safety (it's a long shot, but worth trying).
-- Don't accelerate frontier AI capabilities.
+#### quick summary of recommended actions
+ 1. Make sure you understand the argument **thoroughly**. write down your beliefs about this.
+	- Until the risk becomes more mainstream, holding to this belief will be challenging, because it's not normal.
+	- If you disagree with me on any points please reach -- out I'd love to talk!
+2. Make sure you understand the implications of the argument **thoroughly**; write it down.
+	- If I'm right, this is a big deal.
+	- If you'd take your friend to the hospital if they got in a car crash, then you should also do something about risks from AI -- they are similarly life-threatening.
+3. Inform your circle of influence about this issue.
+For instance, you could share [this article](https://ai-xrisk.surge.sh).
+4. Communicate about the risks more broadly.
+	- Reach out to people with political power.
+	- And things like news outlets, or popular podcasters.
+	- [PauseAI](https://pauseai.info/) has good communication suggestions.

+5. Consider focusing your career on this issue, at least for a year or two.
+	- You could do communication as a career.
+	- Or policy work.
+	- Or technical safety work.
+6. If you work at an AI lab:
+	- Please talk about risks within your company.
+	- In the past I thought that it'd make sense to quit your job, because it's bad to work on a project that will end humanity.
+		- But this actually doesn't make sense -- you have a lot of potential to do good from within the project.
+		- If all the people that cared about safety left the project and were replaced with people that didn't care, that'd be bad.
+	- That said, there is a point when the only responsible thing to do is to stop development.
+	- And please, do not contribute to accelerating capabilities -- timelines are already so short.
+	- You will make me very sad.

+**Why you are the only one that can do something about this**:

+It's pretty hard to do something about this.
+We have a lot of inertia on the current course.

+If you discuss the risks with others, many will think you're crazy, and many will nod along in knowing superiority/cynicism/fatalism and say that there's nothing we can do.
+It will be quite easy to do nothing.
+Maybe someone else will do something about this.
+Maybe, if you try, you can forget about this issue.

 > "The only thing necessary for the triumph of evil is for good people to do nothing"

-**A simple action you could take is sharing this blog post with your friends** (e.g., via text or social media)

-- Alternatively, you could share a more compelling description of the risks and what should be done, e.g., something that you've personally written which might carry more weight in your circle or [Eliezer's Times article](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/), or maybe the [words](https://controlai.com/quotes) of Nobel prize winners and CEO's of frontier AI labs.
-- Another alternate action you could take is to contact me and tell me why I'm wrong.
-I'm happy to talk.
+Is what's happening evil?
+Maybe not.
+But entropy is not on our side.

 Please, [be brave](https://en.wikipedia.org/wiki/Bystander_effect).
 Do what is right, even if it's not convenient.

-***Really***, do this **right now**.
+I need **your** help.
+You specifically.
+For real.

+Please.

 We don't have much time left.

----
-**todos** for me:
-- Publish a polished version of this note to aixrisk.surge.sh.
-	- Maybe add some way that people can "sign to support" this letter? e.g., a google form where you can add your name and then it gets put in a google spreadsheet that is embedded in this page?
-Or just add a discourse comments section?
-- Aggressively share this
-	- via social media
-	- flyers
-	- tell ppl to share this
-- Write post about emotionally dealing with xrisk.
-- Make some goal about how many people I want the post to reach

 ---